vertigis/workflow-activities-maximo/README.md

 This project contains activities for interacting with the [Maximo REST API](https://developer.ibm.com/static/site-id/155/maximodev/restguide/Maximo_Nextgen_REST_API.html) in a [Geocortex Workflow](https://www.geocortex.com/products/geocortex-workflow/).

+## Requirements

+In order for the Maximo activities to be able to communicate with the Maximo REST API your Maximo deployment must support CORS.
+This can be enabled:

+-   By enabling CORS on the Maximo web server.
+-   By using a CORS-enabled proxy.

 ## Usage

 To use the Maximo activities in [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.